Back to blog

 Step 1- Create a cluster on Azure CNI

 Create an Azure CNI cluster and upgrade it to Azure CNI Overlay.
-This is optional if you have an existing cluster and can directly go to the upgrade section.
+If you have an existing cluster, this is optional; you can directly go to the upgrade section.

 AKS Resource Group creation